MODULE 2 - Section 5

 The purpose of the Emergency Response Plan (ERP) is to encourage each community to think through crisis protocols related specifically to short-term teams.

-In an event where a situation arises, regardless of its severity, take action and communicate in a way that keeps information concise, contained, and accurate.
-The goal is to keep the team safe and healthy while moving through a crisis situation.
+If a situation arises, regardless of its severity, take action and communicate in a way that keeps information concise, contained, and accurate.
+The goal is to keep the team safe and healthy as you move through a crisis situation.

-The Crisis Response Steps below pertain to four general categories of crisis that can arise in a community: minor, major, severe and life-threatening.
+The Crisis Response Steps pertain to four general categories of crisis: minor, major, severe, and life-threatening.
 The most common issues that arise during a STT are minor illness or injury, such as a cold/flu, twisted ankle, stomach issues, etc. Second to that is major illness or injury such as a laceration or broken limb, minor car accident, concussion, etc.

 Crisis Response steps